kathiresan-jayabalan/c-sten-ccfd/README.md

 # C-STEN-CCFD
 Contrastive Spatio-Temporal Deep Learning for Credit Card Fraud Detection

-This repository contains a single Jupyter Notebook implementing a Contrastive Spatio-Temporal deep learning pipeline (C-STEN) for credit card fraud detection using the public Kaggle `creditcard.csv` dataset.
+This repository provides a **Jupyter Notebook** implementation of a Contrastive Spatio‑Temporal deep learning pipeline (C‑STEN) for **credit card fraud detection and evaluation** using the public Kaggle `creditcard.csv` dataset.

-Primary artifact:
-notebooks/c-sten-ccfd.ipynb (end-to-end execution: data loading, training, evaluation)
+Main artifact: `notebooks/c-sten-ccfd.ipynb` (end-to-end execution: data loading → representation learning → fine‑tuning → evaluation).

 ---

 ## Overview

-Credit card fraud detection is a highly imbalanced binary classification problem where temporal ordering and contextual patterns play a critical role.
+Credit card fraud detection is a strongly imbalanced classification problem where  temporal ordering and contextual patterns play a critical role.

 This notebook implements a C-STEN-style workflow that combines:
-- Self-supervised contrastive representation learning
+- **Self‑supervised contrastive representation learning** to learn useful sequence representations.
-- Supervised fine-tuning for fraud classification
+- **Supervised fine‑tuning** for binary fraud classification (`Class` ∈ {0,1}).

 All stages of the experiment are implemented inside a single notebook for clarity and reproducibility.

 ---